-As of December 31, 2016, the Company's investment in NantHealth had a cost basis of \$40,590 and a fair value of \$28,819.
-Although the investment has only been in a loss position since September 19, 2016, the Company concluded that the unrealized \$11,771 loss was other-than-temporary based on the decline in the fair value of NantHealth's common stock subsequent to the initial public offering.
 As of December 31, 2017, the Company's investment in NantHealth had a cost basis of \$28,819 and a fair value of \$8,843.
 The Company concluded that the unrealized \$19,976 loss was other-than-temporary based on the decline in the fair value of NantHealth's common stock since the investment was previously impaired as of December 31, 2016.
-The Company currently does not intend to dispose of its NantHealth common stock and expects that the fair value of its investment will recover.
-The other-than-temporary impairments of \$19,976 and \$11,771 are classified within impairments on equity investments in the consolidated and combined statement of operations and comprehensive loss for the years ended December 31, 2017 and December 31, 2016, respectively.
+As of December 31, 2018, the Company's investment in NantHealth had a cost basis of \$8,843 and a fair value of \$1,578.
+The Company concluded that the unrealized \$7,265 loss was other-than-temporary based on the decline in the fair value of NantHealth's common stock since the investment was previously impaired as of December 31, 2017.
+The Company currently does not intend to dispose of its NantHealth common stock.
+The other-than-temporary impairments of \$7,265 and \$19,976 are classified within impairments on equity investments in the consolidated and combined statement of operations and comprehensive loss for the years ended December 31, 2018 and December 31, 2017, respectively.